UzmaHasan/Survey-on-Causal-Discovery-Methods/README.md

 # A Survey on Causal Discovery Methods for I.I.D. and Time Series Data

 ### Uzma Hasan, Emam Hossain, Md Osman Gani
-*A Survey on Causal Discovery Methods for I.I.D. and Time Series Data.* (Published in Transactions on Machine Learning Research (09/2023)).
+Published in Transactions on Machine Learning Research (09/2023)

 ## What’s included